 It was also mentioned that President Marcos is well aware of the situation and ordered the agency to address the root cause.

 The issue over EMSA accreditation dates back to 2006.
-Since then, only band-aid solutions were introduced due to the accreditors (EMSA) granting leniency and extensions.
+Since then, only band-aid solutions have been introduced due to the accreditors (EMSA) granting leniency and extensions.

 Everything is about to change today.